Will it still be possible for you to settle in Germany and get on your feet within a relatively short period of time?

-Freelancing or self-employment is a great way to become self-sufficient and not have to suffer the despondency of receiving one after the other rejection letter because you’ve not yet mastered the German job application process, or because your German is not proficient enough to be seriously considered for non English-speaking positions.
+Freelancing is a great way to become self-sufficient and not have to suffer the despondency of receiving one after the other rejection letter because you’ve not yet mastered the German job application process or because your German is not proficient enough to be seriously considered for non English-speaking positions.

-Depending on your niche or line of work, freelancing is often the quickest way to earn a living in a new country, and Germany is no exception.
+Depending on your niche or line of work, freelancing is often the quickest way to earn a living in a new country.
+Germany is no exception.